bogind/SIRIGTFS/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 notes
+0 errors | 0 warnings | 0 notes

-* checking installed package size ...
-NOTE installed size is 29.5Mb sub-directories of 1Mb or more: data  29.1Mb

 ---

-I realise the dataset "sirisample" is large, but it is preferable to provide a full day of data for any and all researchers wishing to test the library, if possible i would like to keep it the way it is.
+fixed the file size for the full package and added link to SIRI and GTFS documentation, as per the notes i recieved from Uwe.

 problem with devtools::build() in RStudio in windows 10, R CMD build and R CMD check (plus --as-cran) come back pefect from terminal.